javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 ## Event loop

-Browser Javascript, as well as Node.js, is based on an *event loop*.
+In-browser Javascript, as well as Node.js, is based on an *event loop*.

 "Event loop" is a process when the engine sleeps and waits for events, then reacts on those and sleeps again.